Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J051906.86-694153.9}

-This object is classified as a post-AGB shell source by KWVW15, with T$_{\rm eff}$ = 5613K, log\,$g$ = 0.0 and [Fe/H] = $-$1.3.
-We used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 5500K, log\,$g$ = 0.0 and [Fe/H] = $-$1.5.
+This object is classified as a post-AGB shell source by KWVW15, with $T_{\mathrm eff}$ = 5613K, log\,$g$ = 0.0 and $[Fe/H]$ = $-$1.3.
+The WISE and ALLWISE W3 and W4 data are discrepant for this source, with ALLWISE reporting upper limits significantly lower than the WISE magnitudes.
+Given the good agreement between the Spitzer MIPS\,24\,\micron~and the WISE W4 fluxes, we have chosen to ignore the ALLWISE W3 and W4 data for this source.
+We used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 5500 K, log\,$g$ = 0.0 and $[Fe/H]$ = $-$1.5.
 A single shell model could not simultaneously fit the observed flux distribution from the optical to the far-IR.
 Similar to the case of the post-AGB star, J050632.10-714229.8, we assumed a pair of nested shells.
-A fit to the optical, mid- and far-IR data was obtained using amC-Hn grain type, standard MRN grain size distribution, T$_{\rm d}$ = 2000K, $\tau$=0.35 and shell thickness (Y) = 2.0 (Fig.\,\ref{J051906_warm}).
-The radiation emerging from this warm shell illuminates a cool outer shell of SiC-Pg grains with modified MRN grain size distribution (a$_{\rm min}$ = 2.3$\micron$, a$_{\rm max}$ = 3.0$\micron$), T$_{\rm d}$ = 160K, $\tau$=0.07 and shell thickness (Y) = 2.0.
-Fig.\,\ref{J051906_model1} shows the correctly illuminated nested shell model.
+A fit to the optical, mid- and far-IR data was obtained using amC-Hn grain type, standard MRN grain size distribution, $T_{\mathrm d}$ (in) = 2000 K, $\tau$ = 0.35 and $Y$ = 2.0 (Fig. 12.1).
+The radiation emerging from this warm shell illuminates a cold outer shell of SiC-Pg grains with modified MRN grain size distribution: $a_{\mathrm min}$ = 2.3 $\micron$, $a_{\mathrm max}$ = 3.0 $\micron$, $T_{\mathrm d}$ (in) = 160 K, $\tau$ = 0.07 and $Y$ = 2.0.
+Fig. 12.2 ($\chi^{2}$ = 21.3) shows the correctly illuminated nested shell model.
+In calculating the reduced chi-square for this source, we used the WISE W3 and W4 fluxes.

-We estimate a luminosity of 2018L$_{\odot}$.
-This is in good agreement with the observed luminosity estimated by KWVW15 (2052L$_{\odot}$).
-However, as in the case of the post-AGB star, J051848.84-700247.0, KWVW15 report vastly different values for the observed and photospheric luminosities of the object, 2052L$_{\odot}$ and 4246L$_{\odot}$ respectively.
-From our best-fit model, the total mass accumulated in the shell is 1.78$\times10^{-4}$M$_{\odot}$ over a period of 51.4 years at a mass loss rate of 3.46$\times10^{-6}$M$_{\odot}$yr$^{-1}$.
+We estimate a luminosity of 2018$L_{\odot}$.
+This is in good agreement with the observed luminosity estimated by KWVW15 (2052$L_{\odot}$).
+However, as in the case of the post-AGB star, J051848.84-700247.0, KWVW15 report vastly different values for the observed and photospheric luminosities of the object, 2052$L_{\odot}$ and 4246$L_{\odot}$ respectively.
+From our best-fit model, the total mass accumulated in the shell is 1.78$\times10^{-4}\,M_{\odot}$ over a period of 51.4 years at a mass loss rate of 3.46$\times10^{-6} M_{\odot}\mathrm{yr}^{-1}$.